-These amendments did not have any impact on the separate financial statements of the Company.
-The Company intends to apply the practical expedients in future periods, if necessary.
+The amendments had no impact on the consolidated financial statements of the Group.
+The Group intends to apply the practical expedients in future periods, if necessary.

 COVID-19-Related Rent Concessions beyond 30 June 2021 Amendments to IFRS 16

 On 28 May 2020, the IASB issued COVID-19-Related Rent Concessions - amendment to IFRS 16 Leases.
 The amendments provide relief to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the COVID-19 pandemic.
 As a practical expedient, a lessee may elect not to assess whether a COVID-19 related rent concession from a lessor is a lease modification.
 A lessee that makes this election accounts for any change in lease payments resulting from the COVID-19 related rent concession the same way it would account for the change under IFRS 16, if the change were not a lease modification.